Love, war, protest: how Tree of the Year became celebration of untold British stories

 Love, war and protest: How UK’s Tree of the Year grew into celebration of nature – and untold British stories

-Annual compeition highlights how central these green wonders are to our heritage, our culture - and our ongoing existance
+Annual competition highlights how central these green wonders are to our heritage, our culture – and our ongoing existence

 In 1916, a young soldier plucked a sapling from the no man’s hell of Passchendaele: Lieutenant Dave McCabe sent the two-foot spruce to his father in Perthshire in an ammunition box.